dgulotta/mh_answers/README.md

 http://devjoe.appspot.com/hunt96/, and one answer from 1998 can be found at http://web.mit.edu/~puzzle/www/1998/.
-I do not know of any source for answers from 1988-1993, and hunts from 1987 and earlier do not bear much resemblance to recent ones.
+I do not know of any source for answers from 1988-1993, and hunts from 1987 and earlier do not bear much resemblance to recent ones (the answers were often numbers, for example).

 Acknowledgments
 ===============